- Thesis & Research

 All Honors College applicants must complete this essay in 450-500 words.

-Note: The essay is an important part of your HC application and should represent your polished writing.
-While many college admissions essays invite you to share a personal story, the HC essay has a different focus: it asks you to demonstrate your critical thinking skills.
-In 450-500 words, provide your perspective on the issue raised in the prompt.
-You may choose to use personal examples as supporting evidence, but the essay as a whole should address the specific and substantive question(s) posed.
-In evaluating your response, we will consider your writing skills and ability to think deeply and creatively.
+This essay is an important part of your HC application and should represent your best writing.
+While many college admissions essays invite you to share a personal story, this HC essay has a different focus: we ask you to respond effectively to the prompt above.
+We will evaluate your writing skills and ability to think deeply and creatively.